gjeunen/marsden_obj1_preservationMethod/README.md

 The two raw g-zipped sequencing files can be downloaded from the Sequence Read Archive (SRA) project number PRJNA1019816 and submission number SUB13856226.
 The files names are: "**8373-P1-00-01_S1_L001_R1_001.fastq.gz**" and "**8373-P2-00-01_S1_L001_R1_001.fastq.gz**".
 Download both sequencing data files and place them in the starting folder.

-Besides the sequencing data, two metadatafiles are necessary to conduct the bioinformatic and statistical analysis, both of which can be downloaded from this GitHub repository in the folder "**metadata_files**".
+Besides the sequencing data, three metadatafiles are necessary to conduct the bioinformatic and statistical analysis, both of which can be downloaded from this GitHub repository in the folder "**metadata_files**".
 The first metadata file named "**barcodeMetadata8373.fasta**" will be used for demultiplexing, while the second metadata file named "**sampleMetadata8373.csv**" will be used for the statistical analysis.
 Place both metadata files into the starting folder.
+The third metadata file named "**Porifera_NIWA_22Sept2023.xlsx**" contains the information of the NIWA Invertebrate Collection for Figure 1.

 In the Terminal, move to the starting folder.
 When listing the files, all starting files should be listed in the Terminal window.